lucavauda/lucavauda/README.md

 - 👋 Hi, I’m @lucavauda
 - 👀 I’m interested in Cybersecurity, Network Security, Privacy and more.
-- 🌱 I’m currently studying Cybersecurity at Università degli Studi di Milano
+- 🌱 I have a BSc in CS and a MSc in Cybersecurity.
+- 🧑‍💼 I’m working as a Cybersecurity  analyst in Spike Reply
 - 📫 How to reach me: lucavauda at gmail dot com